Qile0317/espm50ac-final-project/_pages/main.md

 {% include figure popup=true caption="Swedes' welcoming attitude" image_path="https://i.cbc.ca/1.3315412.1447332514!/fileImage/httpImage/dv2125094.jpg"%}

 Just months after the largest wave of refugees arrived, the government introduced significant restrictions, including tightened border controls, temporary residency for protection beneficiaries, and stricter self-sufficiency requirements in November 2015.
 These measures aimed to manage the strain on resources and encourage a more equitable distribution of refugee responsibility across EU states.
 The changes were framed as undesirable but necessary to safeguard societal trust and ensure long-term sustainability.
 This marked an end to its uniquely welcoming attitude towards all refugees.
 The temporary measures later became more permanent, with further shifts like compulsory language requirements for citizenship.
 This reorientation reflected a broader European trend of emphasizing integration and shared responsibility over open-door policies.

+More recently, according to [former Swedish prime minister Magdalena Andersson,](https://www.theguardian.com/world/2022/apr/28/swedens-failed-integration-creates-parallel-societies-says-pm-after-riots) Sweden has "failed to integrate many of the immigrants who have settled there over the past 20 years, creating a nation of parallel societies... living in different realities."
+This was said in response to the riots in 2022-2023.
+This links to the aforementioned segregation that pairs with the inability to properly allow immigrants to immerse themselves in Swedish society.
+The specific riot mentioned was the result of an anti-immigrant provocateur, the Danish-Swedish politician Rasmus Paludan that threatened to tour the country burning the Qu'ran.

+All this results in Sweden now having  one of Europe’s most restrictive policies along with neighbouring Denmark.

 ## Key Policy Milestones